(This post may contain affiliate links. Please read our disclosure policy for more information.)

 8. Skip the giant totes and pack in smaller totes

 Raise your hand if packing up your car for camping is a game of Tetris!
 These smaller totes will help you win every time.
 The smaller size gives you flexibility in arranging them and filling in empty spaces.
 They may not seem like they hold much, but you can get a lot packed in with a bit of planning.
-I keep one for kitchen staples, one for pantry/dry foods, and one for tools and other camp gear.
+Kitchen staples, pantry foods, and camp gear each get their own tote.
 They are ready to grab for your next trip, and because they are small, they are more flexible in packing the car for your camping trip.

 The Best Space-Saving Camping Gear

-Instead of living in the woods without the comforts of home, look for space-saving camping gear that takes up less room in the car.
+Instead of living in the wilderness without the comforts of home, look for space-saving camping gear to get extra space in the car.
 Our favorite compact camping gear (pulled right from our camping checklist) maximizes camping comfort and the space in your vehicle.